mrpoulin/watbus/README.md

-# EasyGrt
+# EasyGRT

-EasyGrt is a web application written to use Grand River Transit's GTFS data to summarize and display bus stop times in a useful way.
+EasyGRT is a web application to summarize and display bus stop times in a useful way.
+It is written to use Grand River Transit's GTFS data.

 ## Getting Started